 Certain of our licenses contained in our agreement with Rutgers contain provisions that allow the licensor to terminate the license if (i) we breach any payment obligation or other material provision under the agreement and fail to cure the breach within a fixed time following written notice of termination, (ii) we or any of our affiliates, licensees or sub licensees directly or indirectly challenge the validity, enforceability, or extension of any of the licensed patents or (iii) we declare bankruptcy or dissolve.
 Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
-Termination of these licenses would prevent us from discovering, developing and commercializing product candidates based on the LNC platform delivery technology, including our lead anti-infective product candidates, MAT2203 and MAT2501.
+Termination of these licenses may prevent us from discovering, developing and commercializing product candidates based on the LNC platform delivery technology, including our lead anti-infective product candidates, MAT2203 and MAT2501.
 Determining the scope of the license and related royalty obligations can be difficult and can lead to disputes between us and the licensor.
-An unfavorable resolution of such a dispute could lead to an increase in the royalties' payable pursuant to the license.
-If a licensor believed we were not paying the royalties due under the license.
+An unfavorable resolution of such a dispute could lead to an increase in the royalties payable pursuant to the license.
+If a licensor believed we were not paying the royalties due under the license or were otherwise not in compliance with the terms of the license, the licensor might attempt to revoke the license.
 If such an attempt were successful, we might be barred from discovering, developing and commercializing product candidates based on the LNC platform delivery technology, including our lead anti-infective product candidates.

-If we discontinue development of the LNC platform delivery technology, we would be required to return such technology to the former stockholders of Aquarius and we would lose the rights to our lead product candidates.
+If we discontinue development of the LNC platform delivery technology, we would be required to return such technology to the former stockholders of Aquarius and/or Rutgers and we would lose the rights to our lead product candidates.

 Under certain circumstances, we will be required to transfer Aquarius' LNC platform delivery technology back to the former shareholders of Aquarius.
-This transfer would be required under the Merger Agreement in the event the following conditions are met: (i) no milestone events have occurred on or before the two-year anniversary of the effective time of the Aquarius Merger (the "Transfer Date"), (ii) during such period we shall have discontinued efforts to develop or commercialize the LNC platform delivery technology (as conclusively demonstrated by our omission of the LNC platform delivery technology in at least two consecutive royalty, progress and payment reports delivered to Rutgers pursuant to the license agreement entered into between Aquarius and Rutgers) and (iii) as of the Transfer Date, no unresolved indemnification claims for us and our indemnified parties are pending.
-If the foregoing conditions are met, we would transfer the LNC platform delivery technology to the stockholder representative (in either case for the benefit of the former Aquarius stockholders) following receipt of any necessary third-party consents required for the transfer, which we shall use its commercially reasonable efforts to obtain.
+This transfer would be required under the Aquarius Merger Agreement pursuant to which we acquired the rights to the LNC platform delivery technology in the event the following conditions are met: (i) we shall have discontinued efforts to develop or commercialize the LNC platform delivery technology (as conclusively demonstrated by our omission of the LNC platform delivery technology in at least two consecutive royalty, progress and payment reports delivered to Rutgers pursuant to the license agreement entered into between Aquarius and Rutgers) and (ii) as of the Transfer Date, no unresolved indemnification claims for us and our indemnified parties are pending.
+If the foregoing conditions are met, we would transfer the LNC platform delivery technology to the stockholder representative or to a newly formed entity as directed by the stockholder representative (in either case for the benefit of the former Aquarius stockholders) following receipt of any necessary third-party consents required for the transfer, which we shall use its commercially reasonable efforts to obtain.
 If we are required to transfer the LNC platform delivery technology back to the former shareholders of Aquarius, we would lose our rights to our lead product candidates, which would have a material and adverse effect on our business.